Broken Finger (cont.)

 - After injury, if pain or swelling limits the motion or use of the fingers, or if the finger becomes numb, seek medical care.

 - If the injury to the finger includes a laceration, crushed tissue, or exposure of bone, the individual should go to an emergency department for immediate medical care.

 - Some fractures of the fingers may be subtle and the pain may be tolerable, so if a person suspects that they may have a finger fracture, seek medical attention.

 X-ray is the primary tool used to diagnose a broken finger.
 The doctor will need an X-ray to evaluate the position of the broken finger bones.

-With more complex injuries, the doctor may seek the advice of an orthopedic (bone and joint specialist) or hand surgeon (an orthopedic surgeon with post-residency, fellowship level training in hand surgery).
+With more complex injuries, the doctor may seek the advice of an orthopedic (bone and joint specialist) or hand surgeon (an orthopedic surgeon or plastic surgeon with post-residency, fellowship level training in hand surgery).